WindyBanana/speech-to-cli/README.md

 - Permission to read `/dev/input/event*` (add your user to the `input` group or run with elevated privileges)
 - Add the user to the input group (`sudo usermod -aG input $USER`)
-- An OpenAI API key with access to `gpt-4o-transcribe`
+- An OpenAI API key with access to `gpt-4o-transcribe` (recommended over the mini variant because it stays more accurate on short, noisy CLI commands)

 ## Setup
 1. Clone the repository: